schulle4u/yellow-extensions-schulle4u/antispam/README.md

 ## How to install plugin

 1. Download and install [Datenstrom Yellow](https://github.com/datenstrom/yellow/).
-2. [Download plugin](https://github.com/schulle4u/yellow-plugin-antispam/archive/master.zip).
+2. [Download plugin](https://github.com/schulle4u/yellow-plugins-schulle4u/raw/master/zip/antispam.zip).
 If you are using Safari, right click and select 'Download file as'.
-3. Copy `master.zip` into your `system/plugins` folder.
+3. Copy `antispam.zip` into your `system/plugins` folder.

 To uninstall delete the [plugin files](update.ini).